This time of year always feels a little crazy, especially if you run a business!

 Share your holiday gift ideas, guides, and spread the holiday cheer

 Need some help curating a cheerful holiday feed?
-Check out our Cozy Holiday Collection, just one of several holiday collection to hit the Styled Stock Library this season!
+Check out our Home For The Holidays, just one of several holiday collection to hit the Styled Stock Library this season!

 6 / Create Social Media Promo Images

 In addition to telling a story and building your brand awareness this holiday season, you should also sprinkle in some call-to-action holiday promo images.
-You can create these with Canva and the Styled Stock Library images.
+You can create these with Canva and the Haute Stock images.

 These images should be clear, concise, and compelling.
 Remember to use an image that supports your message (hello pretty holiday stock photos!) and add an eye-catching call-to-action.

-Not sure how to create a social media sales graphics?
-Watch this quick tutorial video.
+Not sure how to create a social media sales graphics? read this holiday tutorial and get inspired.

 7 / Weave in Testimonials